 Back at the beach, I snagged a kayak and my friend Lisa Somme and I pushed it out into the glassy bay for a peaceful paddle while we waited for our late afternoon lunch.
 Freshly caught fish cooked over an open fire and homemade tortillas and rice, prepared by our crew and served on real plates, silverware and tablecloths, awaited us on our return.

-If there is a better way to spend a day than in the tropical paradise in and surrounding La Paz, I haven’t found it yet.
+If there is a better way to spend a day than at the beach and snorkel La Paz, I haven’t found it yet.